-Local Insight & Information
+Local Insight & Information About Holborn

 The Royal Courts of Justice are possibly the most momentous thing about Holborn.
 It is designed in the signature Gothic style of George Edmund Street and is the last large public building of its style.
 Constructed out of Portland stone this immense building is immediately striking for more reasons than one.
 Decorative carvings feature within the stone and the pinnacles and chimneys provide the notable spikey gothic roof of this inspirational structure.
 It also has many features of a typical cathedral including soaring arches, stunning stain glass windows and mosaic marble floor lacing the maze of corridors within.

 The other end of the spectrum of beautiful architecture in Holborn houses such establishments as superb theatres and intriguing museums.
 Peacock Theatre is one such site which should be visited when working in Holborn.
-With a programme from the highly reputable Sadler’s Wells this theatre stages outstanding and innovative performances in the world of dance.
+With a programme from the highly reputable Sadler’s Wells, this theatre stages outstanding and innovative performances in the world of dance.
 You can rely on something unique and spectacular each time you visit here with varied and thrilling dance shows, operas and musical productions.
-During the Christmas period a remarkable rendition of the well-loved children’s show The Snowman can also be experienced at the Peacock.
+During the Christmas period, a remarkable rendition of the well-loved children’s show The Snowman can also be experienced at the Peacock.

-Key Transport Links
+Key Transport Links in Holborn

-London Silver Vaults is a similarly unique and interesting place to visit in Holborn but in retail form.
+London Silver Vaults is a similarly unique and interesting place to visit in Holborn, but in retail form.
 Originally opened as a vault in which people rented space to store their silverware and jewellery, following its heavy destruction during the war, the silver dealers who used the vaults requested the place to be re-opened as the store it is today.
-The place currently contains the largest display of silver under one roof in the world and consists of thirsty stores in total.
+The place currently contains the largest display of silver under one roof in the world and consists of thirty stores in total.